-Some pets are much happier when they have friends, especially animal friends.
-Guinea pigs feel a lot safer with other guinea pigs — like Hershey and Snickers, the Bedtime Math guinea pigs here.
-In Switzerland people are so worried about this that they wrote a law saying you MUST own at least 2 guinea pigs.
-You may have 2, or 200, or none at all — you just can’t have only 1.
-The problem is when people have 2 guinea pigs and 1 dies from old age; not only are the owners sad, but they’re also breaking the law.
-So a woman named Priska Kung “rents out” guinea pigs to help owners.
-People pay to borrow one of her 80 “meerschweinchen” as furry friends for their lonely pets.
-People get back half their money if they bring back the pig, but some love their new friends so much that they just keep them, too.
+Some pets are much happier with friends.
+Guinea pigs feel safer with other guinea pigs.
+So in Switzerland, they wrote a law saying you MUST own at least 2 guinea pigs.
+You may have 2, or 200, or none at all — you just can’t have 1.
+But when people have 2 guinea pigs and 1 dies from old age, not only are the owners sad, they’re also breaking the law.
+So a woman named Priska Kung “rents out” guinea pigs.
+People pay to borrow one of her 80 “meerschweinchen.”
+People get back half their money if they return the pig, but some love their new friends so much that they just keep them!

 Wee ones: If you have 2 guinea pigs and bring in 2 more as friends, how many do you have now?

 Little kids: If you must have at least 2 guinea pigs, at least how many little guinea pig legs do they have all together?
 Bonus: If Priska has 83 guinea pigs and rents out 1, how many does she have now?

 Big kids: If you pay $1 per day to rent a guinea pig for 7 weeks, how much does that cost in total?
 Bonus: If Priska’s 80 guinea pigs each eat 2 cups of dry food and 1 cup of hay every day, how many cups of food do they all eat each day?